Polydile/dile-components/docs/crud/crud-insert.md

 - **title**: String, optionally you can specify a title to head the form.
 - **endpoint**: String, the endpoint of the resource where we want to insert records.
 - **actionLabel**: String, the text of the form submission button.
-- **belongsTo**: String, specifies the parent resource this record belongs to.
+- **belongsTo**: String, specifies the parent resource this record belongs to (See belongsTo explanations below).
-- **relationId**: String, the identifier of the parent resource.
+- **relationId**: String, the identifier of the parent resource (See belongsTo explanations below).
-- **formTemplate**: Object, the template with the component that acts as the form for the record to be inserted.
+- **formTemplate**: Object, a function that returns a template.
+That template should be the component that acts as the form for the record to be inserted.
 The component must have an identifier (id attribute), typically "insertform".
 - **buttonSmall**: Boolean, indicates whether a small button is desired for the form submission button.
 - **apiConfig**: Object, an API configuration object (see the [API Config page](/crud/api-config/)).
 - **formIdentifier**: String, the identifier of the component that acts as the insertion form.
 If no value is provided for this property, "insertform" is used as the default.